 This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using a "shelf" registration process.
-Under this shelf registration process, we and the Selling Securityholders and their permitted transferees may, from time to time, issue, offer and sell, as applicable, any combination of the securities described in this prospectus in one or more offerings.
+Under this shelf registration process, the Selling Stockholder may, from time to time, sell the securities described in this prospectus.
+We will not receive any proceeds from the sale by such Selling Stockholder of the securities described in this prospectus.